Projection Inference for set-identified SVARs: Implementation of Baseline and Calibrated Projection

-{\scshape Implementation:} Our proposal is to combine the inner and outer problem into a \emph{single} mathematical program that gives the bounds of the projection confidence interval directly.
+{\scshape Implementation:} Our proposal is to combine the inner and outer problems into a \emph{single} mathematical program that gives the bounds of the projection confidence interval directly.
 The upper bound can be found by solving:

 The lower bound of the projection confidence interval can be found analogously.
 Importantly, the simple reformulation in (\ref{equation:JointOptimization}) allows us to base the implementation of our projection region upon state-of-the-art solution algorithms for optimization problems.
-Our suggestion is to use a simple SQP/IP algorithm.
+For most applications, including the one considered in the paper, restrictions $B \in \mathcal{R}(\mu)$ are smooth functions.
+This allows one to use a simple SQP/IP algorithm (see details in Online Appendix S3).
+For non-smooth constraints $\mathcal{R}(\mu)$, one can use a more computationally demanding global search algorithm (for example, a genetic algorithm) instead.